odkr/pandoc-zotxt.lua/README.md

 The test suite may or may not work with other versions of Pandoc (and `pandoc-citeproc`).

-### Assumptions

-You are using the default Citation Style Language stylesheet that ships with Pandoc (or `pandoc-citeproc` respectivey), namely, `chicago-author-date.csl`.

 ### Running the tests

 Simply say: